aome510/spotify-player/README.md

 ## Installation

-Before following the steps below, please read the [setup instructions](#setup) first.
+Before running the application, make sure you have read the [setup instructions](#setup).

 ### Arch Linux AUR